Leucaena leucocephala: Green manure and biomass production

-Leucaena leucocephala has been considered for biomass production because its reported yield of foliage corresponds to a dried mass of kg/ha/year, and that of wood 30–40 m³/ha/year, with up to twice those amounts in favorable climates.
+Leucaena leucocephala has been considered for biomass production because its reported yield of foliage corresponds to a dried mass of kg/ha/year, and that of wood 30–40 m^{3}/ha/year, with up to twice those amounts in favorable climates.
 In India it is being promoted for both fodder and energy.

 It is also efficient in nitrogen fixation, at more than 500 kg/ha/year.

-It has a very fast growth rate: young trees reach a height of more than 20 ft in two to three years.
+It has a very fast growth rate: young trees reach a height of more than in two to three years.

 Pulpwood for paper industry

 The wood of Leucaena leucocephala is used for making pulp in the pulp and paper industry.
 In the southern and central states of India, it is the most important pulpwood species for making pulp.
 It has huge positive socio-economic impact on the livelihood of the small farmers where Leucaena leucocephala is grown as an industrial crop.
 This provides an alternative crop to the farmers of Andhra Pradesh and Telangana, where they are also growing cotton and chillies.